 We're cooking up a big pot of comfort food in the Chili Pepper Madness kitchen, my friends.
 Pull up a chair!
 I have a bowl for you right here.

-This recipe is very much a hearty beef stew from Hungary filled with lots of flavorful vegetables, and seasoned with one of my very favorite spices in the world - Hungarian paprika.
+This recipe is very much a hearty beef stew or soup from Hungary filled with lots of flavorful vegetables, and seasoned with one of my very favorite spices in the world - Hungarian paprika.

 What is Hungarian Goulash?